AceMax/XenServer-DB-Visualizer/README.md

 # XenServer-DB-Visualizer
-A tool for browsing / quering an ofline version of XenServer's state / metadata database.
+A tool for browsing / quering an offline version of XenServer's state / metadata database.

 If you like me has struggled with bringing a failed XenServer back to life, you might (as me) have damned XenServer for it's way of storing metadata.